quinfer/fml/README.md

 <img src="inst/figures/imgfile.png" width="10%" style="inline">

-The goal of fml is to learning about the emerging field of financial machine learning and its application to algorithmic trading and investment.
+The goal of fml is to learning about the emerging field of financial machine learning and its applications in computer age econometrics.

 This package contains templates for reports, and functions and workshops using in [*Algorithmic trading and